 Our service is available seven days a week, and we are happy to take referrals from healthcare professionals at any time.
-Please note: Sue Ryder Thorpe Hall Hospice at Home service is commissioned to cover patients whose GP have a Peterborough postcode.
+Please note: Sue Ryder Thorpe Hall Hospice at Home service is commissioned to cover patients whose GP has a Peterborough postcode.

 To refer a patient for Hospice at Home services please complete the Cambridgeshire and Peterborough Clinical Commissioning Group's Continuing Health Care Fast Track referral form.

 Being referred to a hospice can be a difficult time for a patient, and their family and friends too.

 Our family support team is here to offer emotional support from the time a patient arrives at Thorpe Hall and for as long as it is helpful – to the patient, their family and friends.

 The team can help as people come to terms with a diagnosis or the death of a loved one.
 They can also signpost to other organisations, charities or networks for help and support with specific issues or concerns.

 We also have a Spiritual Care team that offers religious and spiritual support to patients and their families, of all faiths and none.

 When the time comes, the Family Support team can provide bereavement support.
 Sue Ryder also has an Online Bereavement Community where you can find support, get things off your chest and chat to others who understand.

 How to get in touch